-CADA was created in 1978 by a joint powers agreement between the State of California and the City of Sacramento as a vehicle to implement the plans and objectives of the Capitol Area Plan... a mixed-use plan for the management, development, and disposition of state-owned property located directly south and east of the State Capitol in the City of Sacramento.
+CADA was created in 1978 by a joint powers agreement between the State of California and the City of Sacramento as a vehicle to implement the plans and objectives of the Capitol Area Plan- ..., a mixed-use plan for the management, development, and disposition of state-owned property located directly south and east of the State Capitol in the City of Sacramento.
+CADA's mission is to "build and maintain vibrant, sustainable, mixed-use neighborhoods that support California's capital city."

-CADA's vision is the creation of sustainable neighborhoods that captivate city dwellers and inspires the people of California, providing a range of housing options and community experiences.
-This is accomplished through the construction of quality urban housing infill developments, art, events, and the excellent management of mixed-use properties.
+CADA's vision is that "through innovative partnerships and creative community development solutions, businesses and residents thrive." is the creation of sustainable neighborhoods that captivate city dwellers and inspires the people of California, providing a range of housing options and community experiences.
+This is accomplished through the construction of quality urban housing infill developments, the creation of public art and, events, and the excellent management of mixed-use properties.